apache/spark/docs/security.md

 ### Configuring SASL Encryption

-To enable SASL encryption for an application, set `spark.authenticate.enableSaslEncryption` to `true`.
-Authentication (`spark.authenticate`) must also be turned on for this option to take effect.
+SASL encryption is currently supported for the block transfer service when authentication (`spark.authenticate`) is enabled.
+To enable SASL encryption for an application, set `spark.authenticate.enableSaslEncryption` to `true` in the application's configuration.

 When using an external shuffle service, it's possible to disable unencrypted connections by setting `spark.network.sasl.serverAlwaysEncrypt` to `true` in the shuffle service's configuration.
 If that